1,600 Shares in NXP Semiconductors (NASDAQ:NXPI) Purchased by Continental Investors Services Inc.

-Continental Investors Services Inc. acquired a new position in shares of NXP Semiconductors (NASDAQ:NXPI – Get Rating) in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm acquired 1,600 shares of the semiconductor provider’s stock, valued at approximately $268,000.
+Continental Investors Services Inc. purchased a new position in NXP Semiconductors (NASDAQ:NXPI – Get Rating) during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund purchased 1,600 shares of the semiconductor provider’s stock, valued at approximately $268,000.

-A number of other hedge funds have also modified their holdings of NXPI.
-ARS Investment Partners LLC bought a new position in shares of NXP Semiconductors during the third quarter worth about $30,000.
-Rosenberg Matthew Hamilton grew its holdings in shares of NXP Semiconductors by 455.0% during the third quarter.
-Rosenberg Matthew Hamilton now owns 222 shares of the semiconductor provider’s stock worth $33,000 after buying an additional 182 shares in the last quarter.
-Old North State Trust LLC bought a new position in shares of NXP Semiconductors during the third quarter worth about $39,000.
-CoreCap Advisors LLC bought a new position in shares of NXP Semiconductors during the second quarter worth about $51,000.
-Finally, GHP Investment Advisors Inc. bought a new position in NXP Semiconductors in the third quarter valued at approximately $61,000.
-88.70% of the stock is currently owned by institutional investors.
+Several other hedge funds and other institutional investors have also bought and sold shares of NXPI.
+Cibc World Market Inc. lifted its stake in NXP Semiconductors by 6.3% during the 1st quarter.
+Cibc World Market Inc. now owns 29,411 shares of the semiconductor provider’s stock valued at $5,443,000 after acquiring an additional 1,732 shares during the period.
+Dimensional Fund Advisors LP lifted its stake in NXP Semiconductors by 5.9% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 390,891 shares of the semiconductor provider’s stock valued at $72,356,000 after acquiring an additional 21,672 shares during the period.
+Cetera Investment Advisers lifted its stake in NXP Semiconductors by 5.4% during the 1st quarter.
+Cetera Investment Advisers now owns 6,332 shares of the semiconductor provider’s stock valued at $1,172,000 after acquiring an additional 325 shares during the period.
+Sequoia Financial Advisors LLC lifted its stake in NXP Semiconductors by 21.0% during the 1st quarter.
+Sequoia Financial Advisors LLC now owns 2,406 shares of the semiconductor provider’s stock valued at $445,000 after acquiring an additional 417 shares during the period.
+Finally, Vanguard Group Inc. lifted its stake in NXP Semiconductors by 2.0% during the 1st quarter.
+Vanguard Group Inc. now owns 10,793,360 shares of the semiconductor provider’s stock valued at $1,997,635,000 after acquiring an additional 210,979 shares during the period.
+Institutional investors own 88.70% of the company’s stock.

 NXP Semiconductors Increases Dividend